Market Trends That Will Shape the Rest of 2023

 Hiring new talent and retaining existing staff will remain a top priority this year.
 And as we move forward, compensation may experience a plateau in the second half of 2023 as companies aim to manage costs effectively.

-2. Growing demand for candidates
+2. Growing Demand for Candidates

 The Minnesota job market remains strong, with only a 2.8% unemployment rate (reported in April 2023), which means most people have jobs.
 Yet, companies still need people with accounting and finance skills.